 John Cena vs. Rusev was a solid match but felt underwhelming compared to their FastLane encounter.
 Both guys brought out some new moves which was nice, but the ending of the match felt totally anticlimactic, as Cena dispatched Rusev's year-long undefeated streak with a single AA.
 The announcers also sold zero astonishment at Cena's conquering of said streak.
 I think JBL made one offhand comment about Cena "defeating the undefeatable."
 This should've been treated as a much bigger deal.

 The next segment went on.
 And on.
 And on.
 And onnnnn......
 Now look, I enjoyed the Ronda Rousey involvement.
-I like her a lot and I'd be very open to seeing her in a WWE match.
+I like her a lot and in retrospect she made a pretty great WWE star.
 But this segment didn't need to be twenty minutes long.
 It felt to me like they were trying to wait out the sunlight for Taker's entrance (I guess an outdoor stadium on the west coast isn't ideal for WrestleMania if Taker's there).
 Anyway, this segment had moments that were entertaining, but I don't watch a PPV to see people talk for twenty minutes.
 This slot should've gone to the Tag Title match.

 It's still light out, but it's time for the Taker-Wyatt match.
 This was fine too, but also pretty underwhelming.
 Taker looked much healthier than at WM30 and Wyatt was solid as always.
 The spiderwalk vs. situp moment was pretty cool.
 But I couldn't help wondering, what's the point of it all?
 How did this match help Wyatt?
 His whole reason for wanting the match was to become the New Face of Fear, and he failed.
 So now what?
 Taker went home and Wyatt was still there.
 So who benefitted from this match?
 This is a question WWE needs to ask themselves much more frequently when putting together WrestleMania cards.
 "Yes, this will be a big money match and yes the crowd will mark out for this, but in the end, who does it help?"
 If the only perk to wrestling Taker is you'll avoid the pre-show Battle Royal, it's probably time to rethink things.
 And judging by the next two months of WWE programming it's clear the company had no big plans for Wyatt past 'Mania.